javiermolinar/javiermolinar.github.io/_posts/2016-08-28-C#-Security-Recomendations.md

 using (StreamReader streamreader = File.OpenText(wrongpath)){
 }
 ```
 ## Ensure that your application works while running with the least possible permissions.
-Few applications require that a user be logged in as an administrator
+Few applications require that a user be logged in as an administrator <a id="trick5"></a>

 You can use code access permissions